 Using the Wrong Food

 Forget the old cartoon image of mice eating cheese.
-The rodents are primarily nut and seed eaters, so the best bait for mouse traps is peanut butter or hazelnut spread.
+The rodents are primarily nut and seed eaters.
+Therefore, the best bait for mouse traps is peanut butter or hazelnut spread.
 Their hunger for calories also entices them to try chocolate.
-When temperatures drop outside, mice come inside, slow down, and focus on building nests, so you can lure them to mouse traps with materials such as cotton balls, dental floss, yarn, and twine.
+When temperatures drop outside, mice come inside, slow down, and focus on building nests, so you can lure them to mouse traps with nesting materials.
 If using snap traps, tie or wrap the fibers around the mouse trap’s trigger to force mice to pull or gnaw on the bait, springing the trap.

 Using Too Few Mouse Traps

 Mice reproduce fast and furiously—they can produce six to seven babies in a litter as quickly as every 21 days or so.
-So you may not realize (or want to think about!) how many of them are in your house, but you can be almost certain there are more than one.
-To stop an invasion of mice, you need more than a few mouse traps to eliminate the problem quickly.
-The most effective strategy is to place one mouse trap every 2 to 3 feet along the wall where you’ve seen signs of activity.
+So you may not realize (or want to think about!) how many of them are in your house.
+However, you can be almost certain there is more than one.
+To stop a mouse infestation, you need more than a few mouse traps to get rid of mice quickly.
+The most common mouse trapping strategy is to place one mouse trap every 2 to 3 feet along the wall where you’ve seen signs of activity.
 In the highest-trafficked areas, set mouse traps in pairs as close as an inch apart.
 Setting traps in the wrong places is sure to keep mice in your home.
 Using the effective strategy of placing multiple mouse traps won’t work if you are placing them in the wrong open areas.

 Patience is Key